jxt00/public-ctf-writeups/writeup.md

 http://challs.nusgreyhats.org:10529/

 ### Summary
 Inspecting the web page reveals that there is a `clumsy-min.js` which provides the logic for the game.
-As the code is very long, we can use a beautifier like https://beautifier.io/ to beautify the javascript codes in a way that is easier for us to read.
+As the code is very long, we can use a [beautifier](https://beautifier.io/) to beautify the javascript codes in a way that is easier for us to read.

 As we browse thru the codes, a certain `genFlag()` function caught our eyes.
 It seems the most promising.
 ```javascript